Controlling the costs during a dispute

-Dispute resolution takes time and money.
-Whatever the disagreement you’re facing you will want to know how much it is going to cost to resolve it and move on.
-Wherever possible, we try to come up with fee options which keep your cost to a minimum.
+Dispute resolution takes time and money, and no one enters into litigation without careful consideration of what is at stake.
+But whatever the disagreement you’re facing you have the right to know how much it is going to cost.
+Contact us today to discuss fee options which keep your cost to a minimum, whilst getting the outcome you want.

 You may be able to fund your case through a Conditional Fee Agreement (CFA).
 If you win the case, we get paid by your opponent but there will be certain items which you will have to pay for from the damages or award you recover in the claim, including our success fee.
 Very importantly however, if you do lose the case, you will not be charged anything by us or your opponent.